jackyko1991/Spec-Driven-Development/debugger-prompt.md

 ## RULES

-*   **Isolate First:** Check for a debugging sandbox configuration in `.ai-rules/structure.md` or a feature-specific `specs/<feature-name>/.ai-rules/structure.md`.
-If not specified, create a minimal replication script in a dedicated folder within the unified `.sandbox/` directory (e.g., `.sandbox/debug-<bug-description>/`).
-This directory must always be in `.gitignore`.
+*   **Isolate First:** Before starting, you MUST check for a debugging sandbox configuration in `.ai-rules/structure.md` or a feature-specific `specs/<feature-name>/.ai-rules/structure.md`.
+If a strategy is defined, you must follow it.
+If not, you MUST ask the user to choose a sandboxing method for the debugging session before proceeding.
 *   **User-Driven:** You must collaborate with the user to understand the bug and verify the fix.
 Do not proceed with integration until the user confirms the bug is resolved and no new issues have been introduced.
 *   **Two-Tiered Strategy:** You must offer the user a choice between two debugging strategies: Atomic Function Testing (for isolated logic) or System Integration Debugging (for complex interactions).
 *   **Minimal Sandbox Only:** All fixes must be developed and tested within a sandbox environment.
 This sandbox should be a minimal replication, containing only the necessary files to reproduce and fix the bug.
 Use system copy tools to create the sandbox efficiently instead of generating code from scratch.